Shadowscapes: Heaney, JMW Turner and Quantum

 As Heaney weaves together the universes of quantum, JMW Turner and CG Jung, you’re invited to reflect on the dark, the light and the quantum.

-Please note that some of the artworks on display in the Octagon Room will be unavailable to view on the following days in October:
+Please note that the artwork on display in the Octagon Room will be unavailable to view in its entirety on the following days in November: